soupi/rfc/reading_haskell.md

 ## The Type of Functions

-- `->` is right associative, previous function definitions will be parsed like this:
+- `->` is right associative.
+The function definitions from earlier will be parsed like this:

 ```hs
 increment :: Int -> Int